NaomixNemo-Alt/nFX/README.md

 # nFX
 ## Project is very unstable
--- Uses Node.JS but is not a package, plan to have it support nearly any JS version --
+-- Uses Node.JS, don't plan on long-term node support however --

+I plan on removing all Node.JS from this but while I'm building this I want to make it easier on myself